-One of the first questions we get from people buying herbal vaporizers is, “Which is better for dry herb vaping: convection or conduction?”
+One of the first questions we get from people buying herbal vaporizers is, “Which is better?
+A convection or conduction vape?”
 Each method of heating dry herb, concentrates, or wax has its benefits and drawbacks.
 What you choose is entirely up to your personal preference, but we wanted to help give you a headstart on your journey.
 This blog gives you a little history about both methods and explains the main pros and cons of convection vs. conduction in dry herb vaporizers.

 When dry herb vaporizers first appeared on the market more than 40 years ago, conduction was the big way everyone used to heat their herbal blends.
 The basic properties of the conduction method can be understood by cracking open a dusty old science textbook.
 For our purposes, it’s important to understand how dry herb converts to vapor when you use conduction heating.